zeeshan2k2/Daraz-Web-Scraper/README.md

-A Python script to filter out the most rated products and display it alongside it's name, price, sentiment and review count.
+A Python script to filter out the most rated products and save it in an Excel file containing it's name, price, sentiment and review count.